 I’ll keep this part of my vaccination experience short and sweet since that’s exactly how it went.
 And, really, the credit goes to the medical staff at Baylor Scott & White Medical Center in Frisco, which is where I got both of my doses.

 On April 13, when I walked into the hospital, I couldn’t believe how well they had streamlined the vaccination process.
-It unfolded like the drive-thru line at Chick-fil-A. It was the busiest vaccination day in North Texas.
-But you wouldn’t know it by how fast the process went.
+It unfolded like the drive-thru line at Chick-fil-A. It was the busiest vaccination day in North Texas, but you wouldn’t know it by how fast the process went.

 The first line you wait in is to fill out a one-page piece of paperwork at a table.
 Then, you wait in another line for another table, where a staff member types your information into their computer system.
 Finally, you jump into the vaccination line.
 You go to another table, and a nurse gets a Band-Aid ready and sticks you.
 The shot itself felt like a small pinch.

 Then, you’re “held hostage,” as the nurse jokingly told me, for 15 minutes after getting the vaccine to make sure you don’t spontaneously combust (that’s a joke, too).
 The hospital also had a socially distanced waiting area with chairs.
-That might’ve been the worst part, though.

 My left arm was sore at the injection site immediately after receiving it and throughout the next day.
 It was the same pain and reaction I get every year from the flu shot.
 Then it went away entirely a couple of days later.
 That was it.